jackocnr/intl-tel-input/README.md

   });
 }
 ```
 _Note that the callback must still be called in the event of an error, hence the use of `always` in this example._
+_Tip: store the result in a cookie to avoid repeat lookups!_

 **initialCountry**
 Type: `String` Default: `""`